Relations have never been more important for the purchasing manager

 “Cost reduction and compliance are important tasks for the purchaser manager”.

-Purchasing has to ensure cost reductions but cost reductions that doesn’t affect service or product quality, and also cost reductions that doesn’t implement supply, security or reputation risks.
-Purchasing also has to ensure access to innovation and product improvements.
-For instance, can an early involvement of suppliers in the product development process radically change the cost structure, which can have an impact on the bottom line.
+The purchasing department has to ensure cost reductions but cost reductions that doesn’t affect service or product quality, and also cost reductions that doesn’t lead to supply, security or reputation risks.
+The purchasing department also has to ensure access to innovation and product improvements.
+An example of this is that an early involvement of suppliers in the product development process can radically change the cost structure, which can have an impact on the bottom line.

 However, not all companies exploit this opportunity to utilize the role of the purchasing managers, but they should, because it can add to the bottom-line in the end.

 Are you looking for a supplier or a dedicated partner?

 At Kohsel, we consider ourselves to be more than a supplier.
 We are a dedicated partner that helps customers like you develop their businesses.
 By working closely together, we design customized transformer, choke and filter solutions optimized for your needs.

 A new strategic role